For the first time, an Irish nationalist will lead Northern Ireland's government

 LONDON (AP) — An Irish nationalist made history Saturday by becoming Northern Ireland’s first minister as the government returned to work after a two-year boycott by unionists.

-“The days of second-class citizenship are long gone.
-Today confirms that they are never coming back,” O’Neill said.
-“As an Irish republican, I pledge cooperation and genuine honest effort with those colleagues who are British, of a unionist tradition, and who cherish the Union.
-This is an assembly for all – Catholic, Protestant and dissenter.”
+Northern Ireland was established as a unionist, Protestant-majority part of the U.K. in 1921, following independence for the Republic of Ireland, so O'Neill's nomination was seen as a highly symbolic moment for nationalists.

+“This is a historic day which represents a new dawn,” O’Neill said.
+“That such a day would ever come would have been unimaginable to my parents and grandparents’ generation.
+Because of the Good Friday Agreement that old state that they were born into is gone.
+A more democratic, more equal society has been created making this a better place for everyone.”

+O'Neill will share power with deputy first minister Emma Little-Pengelly from the Democratic Unionist Party.
+The two will be equals, but O'Neill, whose party captured more seats in the Northern Ireland Assembly in the 2022 elections, will hold the more prestigious title.

 Neither side can govern without agreement from the other.
-Government business ground to a half over the past two years after the Democratic Unionist Party walked out to protest trade issues related to Brexit.
+Government business ground to a half over the past two years after the DUP walked out to protest trade issues related to Brexit.

-O'Neill will share power with deputy first minister Emma Little-Pengelly from the DUP.
-The two will be equals, but O'Neill, whose party captured more seats in the Northern Ireland Assembly in the 2022 elections, will hold the more prestigious title.
+O’Neill, 47, who was born in the Republic of Ireland but raised in the north, comes from a family with links to the militant Irish Republican Army.
+Her father was imprisoned as an IRA member, an uncle raised money for the group and two of her cousins were shot — one fatally — by security forces.

+Both O'Neill and Little-Pengelly, 44, grew up under the shadow of the Troubles and pledged to work together to bridge divides that once seemed insurmountable.

+“The past with all its horror can never be forgotten, and nor will it be allowed to be rewritten but while we are shaped by the past, we are not defined by it,” Little-Pengelly said.
+“The experience of my childhood gave me the drive and desire to make a different future not just for myself, but to do all that I could and can to ensure a better future for all of us."

-Former Sinn Fein president Gerry Adams, who helped broker the historic peace agreement, was in the gallery at the assembly to see O’Neill’s nomination.
+Former Sinn Fein president Gerry Adams, who helped broker the historic peace agreement, was in the gallery to witness O’Neill’s nomination along with her grown up daughter and son.

+“As an Irish republican, I pledge cooperation and genuine honest effort with those colleagues who are British, of a unionist tradition, and who cherish the Union,” O'Neill said.
+"This is an assembly for all — Catholic, Protestant and dissenter.”

+Clare Rice, an academic researcher in politics, said O'Neill's new position was “hugely symbolic” and “hugely significant” despite there being no difference beyond semantics from her previous role as deputy first minister.

 The return to government came exactly two years after a DUP boycott over a dispute about trade restrictions for goods coming into Northern Ireland from Great Britain.
 Northern Ireland's 1.9 million people were left without a functioning administration as the cost of living soared and public services were strained.